nicklandgrebe/active-resource.js/README.md

-# ActiveResource.js - Object-relational mapping in Javascript
+# ActiveResource.js - API Resource relational mapping in Javascript
 Welcome to ActiveResource.js, an API resource relational mapping library for JavaScript.

 ActiveResource.js is designed to make